 Use this list above as a part of your checklist for your pre-settlement inspection.
 Remember that each sale is different, and the agreed terms of the contract will be different too.
 If part of the property was damaged when you first saw the house and you didn’t say anything about it, it is unlikely that you will be able to suddenly ask for it to be repaired during your pre-settlement inspection.
 The purpose is to check that the condition of the property is the same as when you first saw it, and that all agreed terms in the contract have been met.

 Your conveyancer is here to help.
 If you find anything unexpected during your pre-settlement inspection, speak to your conveyancer right away.
 Or if you want to know more about what things you can look for with your specific contract, talk to your conveyancer – they will be more than happy to help.
+For help with other services, utilities, cleaners and more, visit Property Helper today.
+For free quotes from professional service providers all in one place, Property Helper makes moving a little easier.

 Speak to a member of our team today.